tadeu-dutra/academy-t13-quality-eagles-web/README.md

     pip install --upgrade robotframework-seleniumlibrary

+Instead of installing libraries one by one as described above you can simply run the following command to install the dependencies listed in the requirements.txt file.

+    pip install -r requirements.txt

 ## CI Pipeline

 The project uses GitHub Actions for continuous integration.
 The pipeline is triggered on push events and workflow dispatches.
 The pipeline consists of the following jobs: